On His Way Out, Kentucky Gov. Matt Bevin Pardons Murderers, Rapists, Hundreds More

 In one case, Bevin pardoned a man whose whose family raised more than $20,000 to pay off money still owed from his 2015 gubernatorial campaign.

-In all, the former governor signed off on 428 pardons and commutations since his loss to Democrat Andy Beshear, according to The Courier Journal.
+In all, the former governor signed off on 428 pardons and commutations since his loss to Democrat Andy Beshear, according to The Courier-Journal.
 The paper notes, "The beneficiaries include one offender convicted of raping a child, another who hired a hit man to kill his business partner and a third who killed his parents."

 Winter sunset...— Matt Bevin (@MattBevin) December 12, 2019